msakuta/rustrol/README.md

 ![screencapture](images/screencapture.gif)

-This is the same problem as the Moon Lander game presented in [gym](https://www.gymlibrary.dev/content/basic_usage/) Python library for developing AI, only with a crappier graphics and a pure Rust implementation of autograd and solver.
+This is the same problem as the Moon Lander game presented in [gym](https://www.gymlibrary.dev/content/basic_usage/) Python library for developing AI.
+The gym is targetted for reinforcement learning, but actually we can do some decent job by just using the gradient descent on a cost function and its automatic differentiation.

 ![moon-lander animation](https://user-images.githubusercontent.com/15806078/153222406-af5ce6f0-4696-4a24-a683-46ad4939170c.gif)